 - Example 2: ¡Aguas!
 The ball is going to hit you.

-- (interjection): a command that is used when addressing animals to go faster, like "giddyup" or "giddyap" in English.
+- (interjection): a Mexican slang meaning to address animals to go faster, like “giddyup” or “giddyap” in English.
 Similarly, it is used informally to ask someone to move along.

 - Example: The cowboy yelled, “arre” to his horse.

 - Example 2: ¡Arre!
-We've been late for the dinner for 30 minutes now!
+We’ve been late for dinner for 30 minutes now!

-- (expression): An affirmative response to a proposition or suggestion.
+- (expression): is one of the Mexican slang terms used as an affirmative response to a proposition or suggestion.

 - Example: Do you want to grab some tacos on the way home?
 Sure, arre!

-- (interjection): literally, apá means father, but as a slang, it is an expression that is used to surprise, annoyance, alarm, or exasperation, similar to the English "goodness" or "goodness gracious."
+- (interjection): Mexican Spanish slang term with literal meaning, apá means father.
+It is an expression that is used to surprise, annoyance, alarm, or exasperation, similar to the English “goodness” or “goodness gracious.”

 - Example: Stop bothering me with your endless questions! ¡Apá!

-- (expression): a strong positive response to what is being suggested or asked, similar to "hell, yeah" in English.
+- (expression): a strong positive Mexican slang used as a response to what is being suggested or asked, similar to “hell, yeah” in English.

-- Example: I'm starving, do you wanna go grab something to eat?
+- Example: I’m starving, do you want to go grab something to eat?
 Awiwi.

-Literally, bizcocho is Spanish for different types of pastry products.
+Literally, bizcocho is Spanish for different pastry products.
 But as a slang word, it could mean:

-- (noun): a term of endearment for women.
-Also, the dimunitive form bizcochito may also be used in this sense.
+- (noun): a Mexican slang of endearment for women.
+Also, the diminutive form bizcochito may also be used in this sense.